Germany expels two Russian diplomats after Tiergarten murder conviction | DW | 15.12.2021

 A Berlin court has sentenced a Russian national, Vadim Krasikov, to life in prison for the 2019 murder of an ethnic Chechen in a park in the German capital.

-Prosecutors believe Krasikov was acting on the orders of Russia's state security agency, the FSB.
-They demonstrated at length during the course of the trial how Russian authorities had arranged an alias, Vadim Solokov, for the man, with him traveling across several European borders under that identity in the days leading up to the murder.
+Prosecutors said Krasikov was acting on the orders of Russia's state security agency, the FSB.
+They argued at length during the trial that Russian authorities had arranged an alias, Vadim Solokov, for the man, with him traveling across several European borders under that identity in the days leading up to the murder.

 His victim, an ethnic Chechen of Georgian nationality, was shot dead at point-blank range in broad daylight on August 23, 2019.
 Krasikov was arrested later that day.